 The Explainer is where we explain an aspect of Chinese life.
 Simple.
 So now you know.

-Every year at around this time, you might hear a lot about the convening of China’s so-called 'Two Sessions' (or Lianghui), that is, the National People’s Congress (NPC) and Chinese People's Political Consultative Conference (CPPCC).
+Every year at the beginning of March, you might hear a lot about the convening of China’s so-called ‘Two Sessions’ (or Lianghui), that is, the National People’s Congress (NPC) and Chinese People's Political Consultative Conference (CPPCC).
 After a turbulent 2020 that saw the sessions delayed more than two months, this year the CPPCC and NPC will commence on March 4 and 5, respectively.

 Who’s Really in Charge?

-Well to answer that question, we first need to know who’s the head honcho.
+To answer that question, we first need to know who’s the head honcho.
 The current consensus is that the leader of the PRC is whoever holds these three posts: President (head of state), General Secretary of the Communist Party (head of party) and Chairman of the Central Military Commission (commander-in-chief of the armed forces).
 Xi Jinping, Hu Jintao and Jiang Zemin all held (or in President Xi’s case, holds) these three titles, and such is the way the leadership has been organized for almost three decades.
 In March 2018, Chinese lawmakers passed an amendment to the country’s constitution that abolished presidential term limits, making it possible for Xi to remain in power after his second term expires in 2023.

 What Exactly is the NPC?